Semester students

 Hannah Fuschetto

 Hi!
-I’m Hannah Fuschetto, a junior majoring in chemistry with a specialization in biochemistry.
+I’m Hannah Fuschetto, a senior majoring in chemistry with a specialization in biochemistry.
 After graduation, I plan to pursue a Master’s degree and become a Physician Assistant.
 I’m thrilled to be part of the O’Connor lab, working on environmental synthetic research!

 Beyond the lab, I stay busy working in the chemistry department and Mayo Concert Hall.
 I’m also actively involved in SCA and serve as the Treasurer for Doctors Without Borders on campus.
 In my free time, I love hitting the beach with a good book or playing tennis!